Prostitution in Lebanon

 Prostitution in Lebanon is nominally legal and regulated.
 However, no licences have been issued since 1975.
 In modern Lebanon, prostitution takes place semi-officially via 'super night clubs', and illegally on the streets, in bars, hotels and brothels.
 UNAIDS estimate there to be 4,220 prostitutes in the country.

 Cases of child prostitution are known and prosecuted, but no measures are taken to rehabilitate these juveniles.

 Sex trafficking, therefore, is a problem in Lebanon.

 Overview

 Street prostitution occurs in the country.
 The prostitutes are mainly Lebanese or Syrian.
 Prostitution also occurs in 'bars', especially in the Hamra area of Beirut and in Maameltein.
 The bars are licensed, but not for prostitution.
 They usually have 'secret' rooms at the back and the women, mostly Egyptians, Syrians and Sudanese, are controlled by a "Mom".
 They keep their liquor licenses and a blind eye is turned to the illegal activities because of bribes to the police.

 Some Lebanese prostitutes work independently from hotels or rented apartments.

 Male prostitution is also on the rise in the country.

+Lebanon crisis since 2019-present

+Since 2019, Lebanon has been facing an unprecedented economic crisis, political instability and widespread poverty, which have driven some Lebanese women into prostitution or other forms of survival sex.
+As living conditions continue to, worsen many Lebanese women and girls face increased vulnerability to exploitation.